Skip to main content

 Existence of a national strategy

 There is no specific national strategy on youth volunteering in Serbia.
-However, the National Youth Strategy (see Chapter 1/1.3 National Youth Strategy) introduces youth volunteering activities and measures for improving conditions for volunteering of young people and for young people.
+However, the National Youth Strategy (see Chapter 1/1.3 National Youth Strategy) recognizes the importance of youth volunteering and introduces measures to encourage it, as well as to improve conditions for volunteering of young people.

 Scope and contents